Methods of Time-Keeping

-When the worker puts the card in the slot of the clock and presses the handle the time is recorded on the card mechanically indicating the time of his arrival and departure.
+When the worker puts the card in the slot of the clock and presses the handle, the time is recorded on the card mechanically.
+This indicates the time of the worker’s arrival and departure.
 The card lying on the OUT rack indicates (at the arrival time) the absentee.

-The following are the main advantages of the use of time clock card.
+The following are the main advantages of using a time clock card.

-(2) It reduces the chances of false and fraudulent entries in the card.
+- It reduces the chance of false and fraudulent entries in the card

-(3) It facilitates the preparation of wage sheets etc.
+- It facilitates the preparation of wage sheets and other accounting documents

-(4) It is naturally easy, simple and convenient.
+- It is naturally easy, simple, and convenient